-There’s pork fried rice…. and then there’s Triple Pork Fried Rice!
-I’m bringing you a pork fried rice recipe that will set the sows a squealin’.
+There’s pork fried rice….
+And then there’s Triple Pork Fried Rice!
+I’m bringing you a fried rice recipe that will set the sows a squealin’!

 Have I ever told you how much I love pork?

 Pork is by far my favorite source of protein.
-It’s so rich, juicy, flavorful, and there are so many options of piggy products.
-You’ve got: bacon, pork belly, canadian bacon, pork chops, ham, pork roast, pork loin, rib roast, pork ribs, pepperoni, sausage, ground pork, pulled pork, pork shank, ham hocks….
+It’s so rich, juicy, flavorful, and there are so many options of piggy products… Bacon, pork belly, Canadian bacon, pork chops, ham, pork roast, pork tenderloin, rib roast, pork ribs, pepperoni, sausage, ground pork, pulled pork, pork shank, ham hocks.
 I could go on.

-A little over a year ago, Lt.
+A few years ago, Lt.
 Dan and I went to Hawaii for a wedding.
 (Note to Friends: I would prefer if all future weddings were held in tropical places.)

 Kihei Cafe’s pork-tastic rice dish left such an impression, I had to come home and create my own version.

 This simple Triple Pork Fried Rice is amplified by the addition of bacon and ham, on top of the traditional seared bits of pork chop.
 The rice is fried right in the bacon grease to enhance the pork essence.

 Scrambled eggs, garlic, ginger, onions, sweet peas and carrots help balance the porky overload.